 Miami-Dade County Department of Cultural Affairs

-Grants of up to $30,000 to Florida nonprofit organizations, government agencies, and IHEs to improve cultural arts facilities located in eligible regions.
-First-time applicants must consult with program staff prior to the deadline and all applicants must complete registration prior to applying.
-Funding is intended to improve arts facilities in Miami-Dade County.
+Grants of up to $30,000 to Florida nonprofit organizations, government agencies, and IHEs in eligible areas to improve cultural arts facilities.
+Applicants must contact program staff prior to the deadline and must request access to the application prior to applying.
+Funding is intended to improve cultural arts facilities in Miami-Dade County.

 The Capital Development (CAP) Grant Program provides funding assistance for capital improvement projects that are designed to expand, renovate, construct, or equip cultural arts facilities located within Miami-Dade County.
 The Department of Cultural Affairs encourages applications from organizations whose growth depends on access to and control of adequate facilities for optimum implementation of programs.
 These capital projects assist the nonprofit cultural community in providing increased public service, greater access, enhanced exhibition or performing space and in developing cultural facilities that can be operated more effectively and efficiently.
 All programs must be accessible and promoted to the general public.